Guest Post: The Real Life Of An Unexpected Sex Blogger

 “So, you’re a sex and relationship blogger….and you live with your mother?
 How does THAT work?!”

-When I’m not working on my blog, reviewing adult products or creating savvy content for a variety of different clients, I work as the social media manager for the sexy dating site No Strings.
+When I’m not working on my blog, reviewing adult products, writing on a relationship forum, or creating savvy content for a variety of different clients, I work as the social media manager for the sexy dating site No Strings.
 I spend most of my day writing, discussing and thinking about all things to do with sex, dating and relationships - and I love it.
 Although my family is supportive and happy that I seem to have found my calling, I know that they aren’t fully comfortable with what I do.
 At the end of the day, I think they’d prefer I was writing about the geopolitical situation in Crimea over the benefits of silicone dildos.
 So, with that said, my current living situation has definitely changed the way I approach writing about and reviewing adult products.

 Three keys to sex blogging from your mom's house: